 - Asparagus stir fry

-- Asparagus air fryer
+- Asparagus in the air fryer

 There are so many good asparagus recipes and asparagus dishes, but it’s good (and simple) tossed in a little olive oil with salt sprinkled on it.
+(You can also use asparagus for shaved salads!)

 How do you clean and cook asparagus?

 Asparagus is simple to prepare.
 You wash it and then snap the bottom parts off.
 (If you bend the asparagus spear, it will naturally break at the “woody ends” point that you discard.)
 There are many ways to cook asparagus, but the easiest way is to steam it for around 5-7 minutes, until just tender but still crisp.
+Steaming or grilling is better cooking asparagus for salad.

 Do you wash asparagus before cooking it?